Constraints on Heavy Asymmetric and Symmetric Dark Matter from the Glashow Resonance: Abstract

 \section{Abstract}

 The decay of asymmetric dark matter (ADM) can lead to distinct neutrino signatures characterized by an asymmetry between neutrinos and antineutrinos.
 In the high-energy regime, the Glashow resonant interaction $\bar{\nu}_{e} + e^{-} \rightarrow W^{-}$ yields an increase in sensitivity to the neutrino flux, and stands out as the only way of discerning the antineutrino component in the diffuse high-energy astrophysical neutrino flux.
 This offers a unique opportunity in the search for dark matter with masses above the PeV scale.
 We examine the neutrino signal stemming from ADM decay and set the first stringent constraints on ADM lifetime $\tau_X$.
-For ADM with mass $m_X\gtrsim 10$~PeV, we find $\tau_X\lesssim 10^{29}$s using the data from the recent IceCube search for Glashow resonance events.
+For ADM with mass $m_X\gtrsim 10$~PeV, we {exclude} $\tau_X\lesssim 10^{29}$s using the data from the recent IceCube search for Glashow resonance events.
 Our projections further show that sensitivities at the forthcoming IceCube-Gen2 could approach $10^{30}$s, depending on the decay channel.
 The current constraints on symmetric dark matter decay to neutrinos are also improved by up to a factor of 3 thanks to the Glashow resonance.

 \textbf{\textit{Introduction}} --- High-energy astrophysical neutrinos in the TeV-PeV range have been detected in large Cherenkov telescopes, most notably IceCube~\cite{IceCube:2013low}.
-Detection is primarily through deep inelastic scattering (DIS) with nucleons via charged current (CC) or neutral current (NC) interactions, producing event morphologies that are recognized as showers (or cascades), tracks, or double cascades in or near the detector.
-Although the morphologies allow some reconstruction of the flavor of high energy neutrinos, the identification of the neutrino CP eigenstates in these interactions remains impossible.
-The only way to pin down the antineutrino component from the total neutrino flux at high energies is the so-called Glashow resonance (GR)~\cite{Glashow:1960zz}, \ie~the resonant scattering of $\bar{\nu}_e$ on electrons in the detector $\bar{\nu}_{e} + e^{-} \rightarrow W^{-}$, which dramatically enhances the cross section for neutrino energies near 6.3~PeV.
+Detection is primarily through deep inelastic scattering (DIS) with nucleons, producing event morphologies that are recognized as showers (or cascades), tracks, or double cascades in or near the detector.
+Although the morphologies allow some reconstruction of the flavor of high-energy neutrinos, the identification of the neutrino charge conjugation-parity ($CP$) eigenstates in these interactions remains impossible.
+The only way to pin down the antineutrino component from the total neutrino flux at high energies is the so-called Glashow resonance (GR)~\cite{Glashow:1960zz}, i.e., the resonant scattering of $\bar{\nu}_e$ on electrons in the detector $\bar{\nu}_{e} + e^{-} \rightarrow W^{-}$, which dramatically enhances the cross section for neutrino energies near {$E_{\rm GR}=6.3$}~PeV.